Free training and work experience for would-be journalists

 2012 – gone but not forgotten

+In 2012 we were lucky to receive a donation from Aaron Biber, veteran barber from Tottenham, and a victim of the riots in August 2011.
 The ‘Keep Aaron Cutting’ campaign was launched after the 90-year-old’s barber business behind the Pride of Tottenham pub was trashed in the riots last year.
 Once he’d repaired his shop, he gave the extra money raised to local youth projects like ours.

 Pictured with Aaron at his shop is Maleka Carter of ad agency BBH, which organised the campaign; Fiona Nemale, a founding member of Dandelion; Kay Horne, Tottenham’s Business Connector